spartonia/towers/README.md

 Wait until the page loads.
 On the left upper corner you can search for lat/lon of a desired coordinate to find out if it is covered by the network.

 ##### Note:
-* All countries in the OpecCellId dayabase is supported by the application.
+* All countries in the OpecCellId database is supported by the application.
 Currently the database is populated only with "Egypt" data.
 To enable world data or a specific country edit populate.py file and run populate_Opencellid() function again.
 * We stick with the 4326 standard i.e (lat/lon) - which is inverse of google map coords- for creating geometries.